Skip to main content

 FeatureThe Site BookExcel templates

-Best forSmall-to-mid UK builders (1–50 users) who need a full CDM pack -RAMS, CPP, COSHH, site inductions, toolbox talks -without paying enterprise per-seat prices.Anyone willing to spend 1–3 hours per document on manual admin who already has Microsoft 365 and doesn't produce RAMS often.
+Best forSmall UK builders who need CDM documents plus lightweight site H&S operations: RAMS, CPP, COSHH, inductions, toolbox talks, site attendance, site files, document review evidence, subcontractor evidence and worker/visitor portal access.Anyone willing to spend 1–3 hours per document on manual admin who already has Microsoft 365 and doesn't produce RAMS often.

 Not ideal forNew product (launched 2025) -smaller customer base and shorter track record than established tools like HandsHQ.Each RAMS takes 1–3 hours to write from scratch -manual work that purpose-built tools do in minutes.